-In line with the requirements of the Fire and Rescue Service National Framework 2010 MFRA publish an Integrated Risk Management Plan (IRMP).
-The IRMP requires us to identify all foreseeable risks and develop plans to manage those risks which may affect the community of Merseyside, cross border, multi-authority and nationally.
+In line with the requirements of the Fire and Rescue Service National Framework 2018, MFRA publish an Integrated Risk Management Plan (IRMP).
+The IRMP requires the Authority to identify all foreseeable risks and develop plans to manage those risks which may affect the community of Merseyside, regional authorities and national authorities.
 A new IRMP 2017-20 was approved by the Fire Authority and published on 23rd February 2017.
 This IRMP continues to affirm the Authority's commitment to maintain operational response times despite continuing reductions in Government financial support.
-The IRMP aims to match resources to demand by having more fire engines available during the day to attend emergency incidents, deliver home and business safety advice, with numbers decreasing as demand decreases during the evening.
-The IRMP updates stakeholders on progress against key performance indicators along with Equality and Diversity objectives for 2017-20.
-The IRMP 2017-20 can be found on the Authority's website at http://www.merseyfire.gov.uk/aspx/pages/IRMP/IRMP2017-20/IRMP2017.html.
+The IRMP aims to match resources to demand by having more fire appliances available during the day to attend emergency incidents and deliver home and business safety advice, with numbers decreasing as demand decreases during the evening.